Counselling workshops and groups

 Relationships: WTF!
 (Why They’re Frustrating) (Lori Mac)

-This workshop is offered In-person at the SCC
+This group is offered In-person at the SCC

 Anyone who is feeling frustrated with family, friends, co-workers, or a romantic partner and anyone having difficulty relating to them, communicating, or getting along.
 It is also a great for anyone who would like to improve relationships that are going well.